cisco/mindmeld/source/userguide/nlp.rst

 Working with the Natural Language Processor
 ===========================================

 We have seen how the :ref:`Natural Language Processor (NLP) <arch_nlp>` uses a pipeline of components to analyze the query.
-Workbench encapsulates this pipeline in a higher-level abstraction, in the form of the :class:`NaturalLanguageProcessor` Python class, or NLP class.
+MindMeld encapsulates this pipeline in a higher-level abstraction, in the form of the :class:`NaturalLanguageProcessor` Python class, or NLP class.
 This chapter focuses on the NLP class,  while subsequent chapters examine each individual component of the pipeline.

 .. note::